 BA (Honours) in Communication, Culture, and Information Technology (Science and Technology Studies), 1998, Queen's University, Kingston, Canada

 Material practices of northern colonialism; Imagined northern geographies and landscapes; History of technology; History of exploration - particularly heroic exploration narratives; Technology, exploration, and empire; History of aviation; Canadian history - interwar and northern history; Environmental history

 I am interested in the relationship between technology and place in the circumpolar world, the role of technology in the practice of polar exploration, and I have a special interest in the history of aviation in the circumpolar world.
 My current research examines the polar flights of Roald Amundsen and Richard Byrd in the 1920s and 1930s as a way of exploring how the introduction of aircraft influenced our images of polar exploration, polar environments, and polar heroes.
+At the same time, I am interested in the material culture of polar exploration as evidence of intersecting Circumpolar and Western histories of technology and exploration.
 I am also developing a new research project looking at the history of the north as a militarised space.
 More broadly, I am interested in how the technologies we use to move through northern environments leave traces on our ideas about 'the north'.